 Running Time: 107 minutes

-There are so many great moments, so many great lines, and so many visuals, both in classic 1980s action poses and in creepy, science-fiction heat-vision, that were made into iconic hallmarks of the ’80’s action genre, as well as science-fiction in general, by the classic 1987 John McTiernan film, Predator.
-The movie is often mentioned with other hallmarks of the macho, violent, action-packed decade of the 1980s, such as Commando (1985, aptly titled), the Rambo series (1982, 1985, 1988), Die Hard (1988), Bloodsport (1988), Cobra (1986) and Robocop (1987).
+There are so many great moments, so many great lines, and so many visuals, both in classic 1980s action poses and in creepy, science-fiction heat-vision, that were made into iconic hallmarks of that decade’s action genre, as well as science-fiction in general, by the classic 1987 John McTiernan film, Predator.
+The movie is often mentioned with other hallmarks of the macho, violent, action-packed decade of the era, such as Commando (1985, aptly titled), the Rambo series (1982, 1985, 1988), Die Hard (1988), Bloodsport (1988), Cobra (1986) and Robocop (1987).

 The technical aspects of Predator are stellar.
-The camerawork ranges from violent, bombastic, over-the-top action to more suspenseful, slowly paced telephoto shots that show us the perspective of an otherworldly hunter, sensing the heat that rises from the bodies of our protagonists.
+The camerawork ranges from violent, bombastic, over-the-top action to more suspenseful, slowly paced, racking focus telephoto shots to the infrared perspective of an otherworldly hunter, sensing the heat that rises from the bodies of our protagonists.
 This wide range of cinematographic styles is impressive and integrated tastefully, transitioning from wide-angle action camerawork to creeping tropical ambiance without a moment of tonal confusion.
 The mood of the film as a whole is foreboding, but that dread is toned down in the early parts of the movie in favor of a more dramatic, action-packed opening, and then cranked up for the remaining 2/3 of the narrative.
 The fantastic screenplay lays the groundwork for this build in tension, but McTiernan’s camerawork translates it to the screen flawlessly.
 The location shooting in Central American jungles captures a sense of claustrophobia and the feeling of the forest steadily creeping in, threatening to consume our heroes like the titular beast itself.
-All things considered, the film crew did a masterful job finding and building the movie’s setting.
+All things considered, the film crew, director of photography Donald McAlpine in particular, did a masterful job building the movie’s setting.

 - “If it bleeds, we can kill it.“